-Today art and other imagery are easily accessible in digitized forms of technology, which are accessed through family.
+Today art and other imagery are easily accessible in digitized forms of technology, which are accessed through the internet.
+These readily available ways that people can use and access visual culture can breed unrealistic expectations for many people.

 Fig. 8.3.
-One representation of a
+One representation of a family.